lavec0324/Cryptocurrencies/README.md

 Module 18

 ## Overview of the Analysis
-The purpose of this analysis is to anaylyze cryptocurrencies using unsupervised machine learning techniques inlcuding KMeans and HVplot.
+The purpose of this analysis is to anaylyze cryptocurrencies using unsupervised machine learning techniques inlcuding KMeans, PCA, and HVplot.

 Four Deliverables were expected: